timayres/3DL_scripts/README.md

 1. For end users, a number of small interactive apps (the 3DP apps) to perform helpful tasks on 3D unstructured triangular meshes, such as scaling, converting, and hollowing.
 These apps are command line based and are intended to be run by dragging and dropping a 3D mesh model onto the app.
 These apps make extensive use of part 2.

 2. For programmers, an improved interface to generate and run meshlabserver xml filter scripts.
-No more exporting and hand editing .mlx files, now these can be generated straight from the command line.
+No more exporting and hand editing .mlx files, now these can be generated straight from the command line!
+There are also several functions to measure various properties of the mesh (size, volume, center of mass, barycenter), or to take a dimensional measurement with a line cut through the mesh.
+These measurements can be used to programmatically modify meshes, e.g. by providing these values to OpenSCAD or back into MeshLab.

 This project is written primarily in [Bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29), the Unix shell scripting language, however it also (in fact, primarily) runs on Windows via Cygwin.
 These scripts use various other programs to do most of the heavy lifting.

 ##History
-This project was created to automate many of the repetitive tasks involved with processing and preparing 3D scans (primarily of people) with color textures for 3D printing, although it is applicable to other use cases as well.
+This project was created to automate many of the repetitive tasks involved with processing and preparing 3D scans (primarily of humans) with color textures for 3D printing, although the apps are more generally useful as well.

 Although there are a growing number of tools to prepare models for 3D printing, many of these do not work with color or textures.
 In the FLOSS software world [MeshLab](http://meshlab.sourceforge.net/) and [Blender](https://www.blender.org/) are the primary tools of choice for working with such models.
 Additional tools used include [OpenSCAD](http://www.openscad.org/) and [ADMesh](https://github.com/admesh/admesh), however these only work with STLs and are thus suitable for colorless geometry data only.